ysdede/jesse-picker/README.md

-# jesse-picker, a toolkit for picking, refining dnas and performing random tests.
+## jesse-picker, a toolkit for picking, refining dnas and performing random tests.
+# Please check new version at [https://github.com/ysdede/jesse-tk](https://github.com/ysdede/jesse-tk)
 ## Installation

 cd into project